Aristoi (novel): Overview

 Between the aristoi and demos is the class of therapontes (from the Classical Greek therapon, variously meaning a henchman, attendant, squire, or companion in battle) who act as a managerial class carrying out the directives of the aristoi.
 There are a number of levels of therapontes, and those at the highest level are allowed to take the examinations to advance to aristos rank.

-Breakdown

-Breakdown is a disease, colloquially known as Dorian Gray's Disease.
-It reverts artificial bodily programming which has stopped the body from aging.
-After a certain amount of time the whole body goes into chaos and the victim dies within days.
-There is no cure.

 Plot

 Gabriel, a minor Aristos, runs a group of planets containing societies devoted to artistic pursuits, assisted by his several daimones, each of whom has his or her own personality and special area of interest.
 Attending oneirochronon parties and composing operas, having sex with both men and women (at one point, he has sex with two women at once—one in physical reality, one in the oneirochronon), he seems to live a leisurely, decadent life.

 An elder Ariste, Cressida, warns Gabriel that something is up in a nearby solar system.
 There appear to be some extra planets in an area which astronomical surveys had said contained none.
 Cressida is murdered before she can explain more but Gabriel begins to suspect that Saito, the Aristos whose domain is closest to the mystery solar system, is using it for some undisclosed purpose.

 Gabriel and some of his advisers leave on a secret mission to the mystery solar system.
 When they arrive there they discover a horrifying truth: the planets contain life, human life.
 The most advanced of the planets contains a society similar in nature and technological development to Renaissance Europe.
 The people here have been left without the guidance and control of an Aristos and are mired in constant warfare and squalor, perishing of diseases which modern technology can easily cure.
 Someone, presumably Saito, has created human life here and consigned it to perpetual suffering for some unknown reason.

 Horrified by the suffering they see, Gabriel and some of his companions travel down to the planet to investigate.
 Posing as visitors from a distant country they identify a local nobleman whom they believe to be Saito and arrange a confrontation.
 While they are waiting for their chance to assassinate Saito they see their spaceship, which had been orbiting the planet, destroyed.
 Their assassination attempt fails when they realize that the nobleman is actually an artificial lifeform.
 Gabriel and his companions are captured and imprisoned.